Achilles 0.10% Gel

 Below is the list of medicines, which have the same composition, strength and form as Achilles 0.10% Gel , and hence can be used as its substitute.

-Achilles 0.10% Gel mechanistically combines with certain retinoic acid nuclear receptors as well as retinoid X receptors.
-It does not combine with cytosolic receptor protein however.
-The exact working nature of Achilles 0.10% Gel is not known.
+This medication works by mechanistically combining with certain retinoic acid nuclear receptors as well as retinoid X receptors.
+It does not combine with cytosolic receptor protein, however.
+The exact working nature of this medicine is not known.

 Lybrate is a medium to provide our audience with the common information on medicines and does not guarantee its accuracy or exhaustiveness.
 Even if there is no mention of a warning for any drug or combination, it never means that we are claiming that the drug or combination is safe for consumption without any proper consultation with an expert.

 Lybrate does not take responsibility for any aspect of medicines or treatments.
 If you have any doubts about your medication, we strongly recommend you to see a doctor immediately.